2.2 Material Accounting Policies

 At contract inception, the Company assesses its promise to transfer products or services to a customer to identify separate performance obligations.
 The Company applies judgement to determine whether each product or service promised to a customer is capable of being distinct, and are distinct in the context of the contract, if not, the promised products or services are combined and accounted as a single performance obligation.

-Revenue from contracts priced on time and material basis is recognised when services are rendered, and the related costs are incurred.
+Revenue from contracts priced on time and material basis is recognized when services are rendered, and the related costs are incurred.

-Revenue related to fixed price maintenance and support services contracts where the company provides services is recognised based on time elapsed mode and revenue is straight lined over the period of performance.
+Revenue related to fixed price maintenance and support services contracts where the Company provides services is recognised based on time elapsed mode and revenue is pro rated over the period for which service is performed or milestone defined.

-Revenue from sale of licenses/hardware, where the customer obtains a "right to use" the licenses/hardware is recognised at the point in time when the related license/hardware is made available to the customer.
-Revenue from licenses/hardware where the customer obtains a "right to access" is recognised over the access period.
+Revenue from sale of licenses/hardware, where the customer obtains a "right-to-use" the licenses/hardware is recognized at the point in time when the related license / hardware is made available to the customer.
+Revenue from licenses/hardware where the customer obtains a "right to access" is recognized over the access period.
 For allocating the transaction price to sale of licenses/hardware and related implementation and maintenance services, the Company measures the revenue in respect of each performance obligation of a contract as its relative standalone selling price.
-In case, where the licenses are required to be substantially customized as part of implementation service, the entire arrangement fee is considered as single performance obligation and revenue is recognised as per input method.
+In case, where the licenses are required to be substantially customized as part of implementation service, the entire arrangement fee is considered as single performance obligation and revenue is recognized as per input method.

 The Company accrues the estimated cost of post contract support services at the time when the revenue is recognized.
 The accruals are based on the Company's historical experience of material usage and service delivery costs.